lean-dojo/LeanDojo/README.md

 LeanDojo: Machine Learning for Theorem Proving in Lean
 ======================================================

+### Note: This original LeanDojo library is deprecated.
+Please use [LeanDojo-v2](https://github.com/lean-dojo/LeanDojo-v2) for all new projects.
+The information below is kept for historical reference.
+We will soon be moving LeanDojo-v2 here.

 ![LeanDojo](https://github.com/lean-dojo/LeanDojo/blob/main/images/LeanDojo.jpg)

 [LeanDojo](https://leandojo.org/) is a Python library for learning–based theorem provers in Lean, providing two main features: